guyuming76/dwl/README.md

 i put waybar related scripts in the following link, i think better way to clean the ~/.cache/dwltags file should be provided.

 https://gitee.com/guyuming76/personal/tree/dwl/gentoo/waybar-dwl

+1. copy the config and style.css files to override the waybar defaults, in my case, /etc/xdg/waybar/config  /etc/xdg/waybar/style.css
+2. copy waybar-dwl.sh to ~/waybar-dwl.sh, which is referenced in the config file above
+3. copy dwlstart.sh to ~/dwlstart.sh and modify it as you need, waybar is started in it

+run dbus-run-session dwl -s ~/dwlstart.sh to start dwl. you might find that the current selected tag for waybar is not highlighted, you can run ~/.cache/dwltags, the first column contains the name of your monitor.
+Then you can edit the waybar-dwl.sh, find the monitor= line and assign it with your monitor name.

 -------------------------------------------------------------------------------------------